 2004 Act 183 establishing changes to 66 Pa.
 Cons.
 Stat.
 Ann. § 3014

 NC Statutes Chapter 160A, Article 16A; South Carolina Code Ann. § 58-9-2660; VA Code §§ 56-265.4:4, 56-484.7:1

 Understanding Radio Spectrum Allocation

 Fixed wireless projects operate on specific, licensed bands of radio frequency as regulated by the Federal Communications Commission.
 A total of 663 megahertz of the radio frequency spectrum between 900 megahertz and 40 gigahertz have been devoted to fixed wireless broadband purposes.
 Other bands of the spectrum are devoted to agriculture, automotive, education, energy, health, commerce, and transportation purposes.
-Its important for communities to be aware of the availability of various radio frequency spectrums in their region before deploying a fixed wireless solution.
+It is important for communities to be aware of the availability of radio frequency spectrum in their region before deploying a fixed wireless solution.

-The Federal Communications Commission regulates non-federal use of the radio frequency spectrum in the US.
+The Federal Communications Commission regulates non-federal use of the radio frequency spectrum.
 Frequencies assigned to fixed wireless solutions are assigned by the FCC, with some specific frequencies that were previously used for education and other purposes put up for auction.
-In the 1990’s the FCC auctioned off substantial portions of the spectrum that were devoted to outmoded purposes, including education, that were distributed to participating municipalities.
+In the 1990s the FCC auctioned off substantial portions of the spectrum that were devoted to outmoded purposes, including education, that were distributed to participating municipalities.

 Case Study: Oglethorpe County, Georgia